gotoz/runq/README.md

 ### /.runqenv
-Runq can write the container environment variables in a file named `/.runqenv` placed in the root directroy of the container.
+Runq can write the container environment variables in a file named `/.runqenv` placed in the root directory of the container.
 This might be useful for containers running Systemd as entry point.
 This feature can be enabled globally by configuring `--runqenv` in [/etc/docker/daemon.json](test/testdata/daemon.json) or for a single container via the environment variable `RUNQ_RUNQENV`.